keithasaurus/koda-validate/README.md

 since this is one of the most common questions, here are a number of differences:
 - **Koda Validate is fully asyncio-compatible.** If Koda Validate enables a change in your use case from sync to async, it's entirely possible you could see multiple orders of magnitude improvement in throughput.
+- **Koda Validate treats validation as part of normal control flow.** It does not raise exceptions for invalid data.
+- **Koda Validate treats validation explicitly.** It does not coerce types or mutate values in surprising ways.
+- **Koda Validate requires no plugins for mypy compatibility.**
 - **Koda Validate is faster in synchronous validation.** In common synchronous use cases covered in the `bench` folder (validating objects, list of objects, simple scalars), Koda Validate is roughly 2x - 12x faster.
 You will see differences on different versions of Python
 (Python3.8 tends to show the least difference; Python 3.11 and pypy3.9 the most) and different systems, but in all benchmark tests this library